sorokotiaha/sorokotiaha/README.md

 <hr />

 👋 Greetings!
-I am a End Developer with a passion for building top-notch, adaptable, and user-friendly WEB applications using the latest technologies.
+I am a Front End Developer with a passion for building top-notch, adaptable, and user-friendly WEB applications using the latest technologies.

 🌎 I am proud to have gained valuable experience through various client-side development projects across several countries, including the USA, Sweden, Norway, Germany, and Israel within great international development teams.